zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 If there are five people who are trying to find the  child, it doesn’t make any sense for all five people to stay together.
 Instead, they  should spread out.
 They should separate so that they can look over a larger area m ore quickly.
 The security chief tells them to “look high and low.”
 This is a phrase  we use when giving instructions to indicate that someone should look e verywhere.
 It’s similar to the previous expression, “to look in every nook and cra nny.”
 “To look high and low” means to look everywhere.

 The security chief says, “We’ll search this place f rom top to bottom and leave no stone unturned.
 Now, are there any questions?”
-The expressions “from top to bottom” and “to leave no stone (stone) unturned” ar e quite similar to looking “high
+The expressions “from top to bottom” and “to leave no stone (stone) unturned” are quite similar to looking “high

 and low” or looking in “every nook and cranny.”
 It means to look everywhere.
 From “top” – from the very highest point – to “bott om,” the very lowest point.